programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 wf_feature_plot_more_stopwords
 ```

-{% include figure.html filename="or-en-text-mining-youtube-comments-8.jpg" alt="Visualization of WordFish model showing relative placement of features (words) with outliers removed" caption="Figure 4: Visualization of WordFish model showing relative placement of features (words) with outliers removed" %}
+{% include figure.html filename="or-en-text-mining-youtube-comments-8.jpg" alt="Visualization of WordFish model showing relative placement of features (words) with outliers removed" caption="Figure 4.
+Visualization of WordFish model showing relative placement of features (words) with outliers removed" %}

-For this lesson, we remove these three additional stopwords so that the 'center' part of the visualization is of greatest interest.
+For this lesson, we removed three additional stopwords, so that the center part of the visualization is of greatest interest.
 Again, it is the words that project off the sloping sides of a balanced Wordfish feature visualization that are the most descriptive of the primary dimension - those very far down on the vertical axis may be polarizing, but are also very rare, and therefore are unlikely to be as explanatory of that dimension.

-You can export this visualization as a .jpeg image file by running the following line of code:
+You can export this visualization as a `.jpeg` image file by running the following line of code:

 ```
 ggsave("Wordfish Model Visualization - Feature Scaling.jpg", plot=wf_feature_plot_more_stopwords)
 ```

-Note that the image quality from ggsave isn't always ideal.
-You may have better results using the "zoom" button in RStudio to zoom in on your visualizations, and then manually saving them as .jpeg image files by right clicking on the pop-up windows the "zoom" option produces, or otherwise taking a screenshot.
+Note that the image quality from `ggsave` isn't always ideal.
+You may have better results using the _zoom_ button in RStudio to zoom in on your visualizations, and then manually saving them as `.jpeg` image files by right clicking on the pop-up window, or otherwise taking a screenshot.

 ## Analysis

 Visualizing partisanship can be a useful means for discourse analysis of a corpus' political valence.

-The second method of visualization presented in this lesson focuses on highlighting opposing sides of a salient topic in the corpus, coloring each plot point for each document arrayed horizontally along the primary scale.
+The second method of visualization ('document level' visualization) presented in this lesson focuses on highlighting opposing sides of the corpus' salient topic by coloring each document's unique plot point, arrayed along the horizontal scale.
 To create this visualization, run the following code:

 ```
 wf_comment_df <- tibble(